 Relationships are a lot like plants, they need water, food, sun, pruning, and sometimes medicine.
 Or they can go down the drain with the lack of intentionality.

 Setting up goals to strengthen your relationships is a fantastic way to enrich your life.
 At the end of the day what really matters are those who are close to you.

-I hope these types of goals have helped you to break down how you can write out your long term goals.
+I hope seeing these different types of goals have helped you to break down how you can write out your long term goals.
 If it’s still a little unclear or if you are like me and LOVE goal tools.
 Then check out my FREE goal setting wheel.

 Yes…wheel!
 It’s a super handy way to check all these areas we talked about and find out where is the most important areas to make goals.

 I personally fill one of these out every year!
 You can learn more about it from my post here: THIS YEAR CRUSH YOUR GOALS: TIPS & TRICKS

 Brain Tracey also has some great stuff on goals.
 Check him out as well!
 And if you are familiar with SMART goals these types of goals work great with that system!